Brandon Inge: Early life

-Career
+Playing career

 Detroit Tigers

 Inge began his professional career with the Jamestown Jammers, of the Single–A New York–Penn League.
 In 51 games, Inge batted .230.
 His 8 homers, 10 doubles, and 29 RBI were all team–high totals.
 Previously a shortstop, Inge became a catcher.

 Inge was promoted to the West Michigan Whitecaps for the 1999 season, making 100 appearances.
 In June, Inge put together a hitting streak that lasted for 12 games.
 For the season, he batted .244, with 9 homers and 46 runs batted in.
 He also stole 15 bases, the highest single–season total for his entire baseball career.

 Inge split the 2000 season between the Double–A Jacksonville Suns and the Triple–A Toledo Mud Hens.
 In 78 games with Jacksonville, he hit 6 homers, drove in 53 runs, and compiled a .258 batting average.
 Inge saw action in 55 games with the Mud Hens, tallying 5 homers and 20 RBI, but only hitting for a .221 average.

 Inge began 2001 in the majors, debuting as Detroit's starting catcher on opening day and throwing out a pair of Minnesota Twins baserunners in the game.
 On April 6, he got his first MLB base hit, a double against Chicago White Sox pitcher Jim Parque.
 On June 24, Inge sustained a dislocated left shoulder.
 He was put on the disabled list the next day and was out of action for a month before he was sent to the Gulf Coast League Tigers for a brief rehab stint.
 After three games with the GCL Tigers and four games with West Michigan, Inge joined Toledo on August 2 and he remained there until he was recalled by Detroit on September 1.
 In 27 games with Toledo, Inge batted .289, with 2 homers, 11 doubles, and 15 runs batted in.
 Inge appeared in 79 games with the Tigers, batting .180 and posting 11 doubles and 15 RBI.